 8. Safeguarding Training

 Have you shared safeguarding training with staff recently?

-This might not be the time of year you usually do any safeguarding updates but it is really important that staff are reminded of key concepts, signs of abuse and neglect and reporting procedures.
+This might not be the time of year you usually do any safeguarding updates but it is really important that staff are regularly reminded of key concepts, signs of abuse and neglect and reporting procedures.